oabuv/uCOS_tictactoe/README.md

 # uCOS_tictactoe
-This project is a simple tictactoe game made for pratical coding in RTOS and get familiar with uC/OS.
+This project is a tictactoe game made for pratical coding in RTOS and get familiar with uC/OS.
-The game creates 3x3 game board and will be played and analyzed automatically by the code.
+The game creates 3x3 game board and will be played and analyzed automatically by the program.

 Table of Content
 	1. Prerequisites